panpaul/note/source/_posts/fix-network.md

 - network
 ---

-After installed Hyper-V on my machine, I found that I couldn't start up tomcat.
+Having installed Hyper-V on my machine, I found that I couldn't start up Tomcat.

 It warns me that port 1099 is in use.